 We used the words, "I'm not good enough" to go back to the earliest time when he felt this way about himself.

-As we continued to explore this, we went back to earlier and earlier memories, and it became clear that this feeling was longstanding and they were related to severe criticism from his father that Pete endured from an early age.
+As we continued to explore this, we went back to earlier and earlier memories, and it became clear that this feeling was longstanding and it was related to severe criticism from his father that Pete endured from an early age.

 We knew, of course, that we couldn't change the past.
 But we could work in therapy to help Pete to heal from these trauma experiences.

-Over time, Pete was able to work through his feelings of worthlessness which were at the core of his social isolation, loneliness, and career dissatisfaction.
+Over time, although it wasn't quick or easy, Pete was able to work through his feelings of worthlessness which were at the core of his social isolation, loneliness, and career dissatisfaction.

 Gradually, as he began to feel better about himself, he went out more, made friends, and began dating.
 He also found a job that he liked a lot more.